William Henderson (architect)

 William Henderson (February 26, 1837 – September 24, 1931) was a Scottish-born architect who mainly worked in Canada.
 He was the Resident Architect for the Department of Public Works in British Columbia.

 Life and career

 Henderson was born in Lonmay, Aberdeenshire, to a family of architects.
 He became a stone cutter at the age of 13, and in 1857, he emigrated to Canada.
-In 1861 he moved back to Scotland, where he married his first wife.
+In 1861 he moved back to Scotland, where he married his first wife, Mary Jane Smith.
 They had three children together, including Stuart Alexander Henderson and Gordon Smith Henderson.